 Jeonju Jeollabuk-do, South Korea Travel Guide

 Jeonju mainly uses a comprehensive city bus system for public transport.
-It lacks a metro or tram system, unlike larger Korean cities.
+It does not have a metro or tram system, unlike larger Korean cities.
 Buses are generally clean, modern, and are frequent on main routes.
-They offer an affordable and convenient way to navigate.
+They offer an affordable and convenient method for getting around.

 Bus stops are clearly marked, often with electronic displays showing real-time arrival information and route maps.